miklevin/MikeLev.in/_posts/2025-03-28-grok-vs-chatgpt-vs-gemini.md

 Also, you have to be logged in on Google to use the feature, which I believe they started making available to non-paying logged in products.
 Remember, if you're not paying for the product, you are the product when advertisers are in the picture.
+So while performing research might be free, the topics you're researching are almost certainly becoming part of your profile or dossier for advertisers.

+Think about that for a moment.
+Your research is being paid-for by ad subsidies, which is how Google can deliver you such services for free.
+And the results of that research (search results) can no longer have embedded ads (like normal search results) because that would just be ridiculed to death.
+However, the rub is that you are being researched by advertisers right as you research!

-So while performing the search might be free, the topics you're searching on are almost certainly becoming part of your profile or dossier for advertisers.
-I've been using Gemini AI right from the start because it is included in my $100/year GoogleOne plan that I have for more Google Photos, but even being a customer for Google's paid services I'm guessing doesn't get us off the hook from their ad-delivery profiling systems.
+I've been using Gemini AI right from the start because it is included in my
+$100/year GoogleOne plan that I have for more Google Photos so when research first showed up, I was all over it.
+However, I'm guessing that even being a customer for Google's paid services doesn't get us off the hook from their ad-delivery profiling systems.

 ## The Economics of Deep Research Features